SFOE/DIEMO-Documentation/How to query DIEMO.md

 ## Available services

 All services of [api3.geo.admin.ch](http://api3.geo.admin.ch/services/sdiservices.html) are available.
-Of special interest are:
+To query the National Data Infrastructure For Electromobility, two services are of special interest:
 * [Identify](http://api3.geo.admin.ch/services/sdiservices.html#identify-features): This service can be used to discover features at a specific location.
 Additionally, attributes can be searched.
 Use the layerDefs-funcionality to query specific attributes.
 * [Find](http://api3.geo.admin.ch/services/sdiservices.html#find): This service is used to search the attributes of features.
 The specific location of features is not taken into account.
 Use the layerDefs-funcionality to query specific attributes.